How Inflation Impacts Your Life

-How Does Inflation Impact My Life?
-Effect on You and the Economy
+Its Effect on You and the Economy

-Meanwhile, inflation occurred in oil prices.
-They reached an all-time high of $148 a barrel.
-Since oil prices drive gas prices, the cost of gas rose to $5 a gallon.
-Driving to work became even more expensive and stressful.
-That was at a time when many workers were worried about keeping their job.
+Meanwhile, inflation occurred in oil prices, which reached an all-time high of $148 a barrel.
+Since oil prices influence gas prices, the cost of gas rose to $5 a gallon in some parts of the U.S. Driving to work became even more expensive and even stressful, at a time when many workers were worried about keeping their jobs.

-When Inflation Is Good for the Economy
+When Inflation Helps the Economy

 Effect on Retirement Planning

-Inflation is terrible for your retirement planning.
-Your target must keep rising to pay for the same quality of life.
+Inflation can be bad for your retirement planning.
+Your target amount must keep rising to pay for the same quality of life.
 In other words, your savings will buy less as time goes on.